 YF: Travel gives me life inspiration and changes my perspective.
 I get inspired a lot from travel, from culture, lifestyle, urban life, people, villages and etc. From all my past travel influences, I made a decision to give up my job in Singapore and back to Malaysia for good, and I never regret doing that.

 LM: Traveling is fun, I love backpacking.
 I found myself growing into a more diverse person through traveling.
 Traveling changed the way I judge a thing and person, also increased my acceptance level to everything.
 And, it makes me miss my home more!
 I wish to visit Spain someday.

 Are you into photography (analogue/digital) as well?
-If you are into analogue camera, which one is your favorite camera?
+If you are into analogue cameras, which one is your favourite?